HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 - `killsat10`: The number of kills achieved by the team by the 10-minute mark.
 - `deathsat10`: The number of times team members were killed by the 10-minute mark.
 - `xpdiffat10`: The difference in experience points between the team and their opponents at 10 minutes.
+- `data`: The time in which the match took place.

 ### **Evaluation Metric**

 - **Chosen Metric:** F1-score
 - **Reasoning:** The F1-score is chosen over accuracy because it provides a more balanced measure of a model's performance, especially in scenarios where the data might be imbalanced.
 The F1-score is the harmonic mean of precision and recall, making it an excellent metric for cases where both false positives and false negatives are crucial to the prediction problem.
 In competitive games like League of Legends, accurately predicting both wins and losses is equally important, and a model that only performs well in one area (e.g., predicting wins but not losses) may not be very useful.
 Therefore, the F1-score helps ensure our model is both precise and robust in its predictions.

 By focusing on these early-game indicators and evaluating our model with the F1-score, we aim to build a predictive model that not only accurately identifies potential game outcomes but also minimizes the impact of class imbalance and prioritizes both precision and recall in its predictions.
+This is a reasonable model in the real-world because as fans watch the game, they typically will have access the game stats in the early game, and they could then use this model to help them understand the likelihood their team wins.

 ---